 Opinion and Comments

 The court found that the NCAA restrained trade in two areas – the college education market and the group licensing market.
 The court then analyzed these two markets considering the Rule of Reason as required by NCAA v.
 Board of Regents of the University of Oklahoma, 468 US 85 (1984) and found that while the limitations on licensing were not anti-competitive, the NCAA’s rules on the college education market were anti-competitive.
 The Court reasoned that limiting the scholarships to just the cost of tuition kept colleges from offering more compensation to student-athletes and was thus a price-fixing agreement – as the value of the education was effectively priced at zero for all student-athletes.

-Ultimately, the Court was looking for a way to maintain the tenets of aneurism and competitive balance argued by the NCAA with the need for student athletes to be effective “sellers” of their athletic services.
+Ultimately, the Court was looking for a way to maintain the tenets of aneurism and competitive balance argued by the NCAA with the need for student-athletes to be effective “sellers” of their athletic services.
 The ability to award cash stipends up to the total cost of attendance was determined by the Court to be a fair remedy.
 An alternative remedy of an additional $5,000 annually in cash, to be held in trust until the student left school, was overturned by the Ninth Circuit.
 The result was that the rules that restrained trade and prohibit athletes from being paid were merely loosened but not swept away.
 The amateurism goals of the NCAA were held as part of the Rule of Reason to be critical, so only minor changes – the ability to pay a cash stipend to top up the total cost of attendance, was granted by the Ninth Circuit.